openshift-pipelines/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

 github-apps method the same way we are doing for github-webhook method.
 Refer to the [github webhook documentation](/docs/install/github_webhook) for how to set this up.

+Additionally since we are not able to detect automatically the type of provider on URL.
+You will need to add it to the `git_provider.type` spec.
+Supported values are:

+- github
+- gitlab
+- bitbucket-cloud

 {{< /hint >}}

 Here is an example of a Repository CRD matching the target branch main: